oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   ![dashboard-namespace-selector-select-kube-system](images/dashboard-namespace-selector-select-kube-system.png)

-  = Select kube-system, precisely which page you'll go to will depend on what was selected in the left menu when you switched namespaces, but in my case it took me to an overview page.
+  - Select kube-system, precisely which page you'll go to will depend on what was selected in the left menu when you switched namespaces, but in my case it took me to an overview page.

   ![dashboard-overview-kube-system](images/dashboard-overview-kube-system.png)

-  - Let's switch to see the details of the workspace, Click `Workloads` on the left menu
+  - Let's switch to see the details of the workspace, Click **Workloads** on the left menu

   ![dashboard-overview-kube-system-workloads](images/dashboard-overview-kube-system-workloads.png)

 You can use the Kubernetes dashboard to navigate the relationships between the resources.
 Let's start by looking at the services in the kube-system namespace

-  - Click `Services in the `Service` section on the left menu
+  - In the **Service** section on the left menu click **Services**

   - If you scroll down the page to services you'll see the kubentes-dashboard service listed,